 Shopify and WordPress are the most popular eCommerce tools which are available in the online space.
 Both have huge acceptance internationally and many businesses have expressed their interest for either of them depending on their preferences.
-As more people enter into the realm of online businesses, they encounter many critical choices than before the foremost being the choice of platform on which to build their business.
+As more people enter into the realm of online businesses, they encounter many critical choices than before the foremost being the choice of platform on which to build their online business.

 WordPress has gradually evolved from a blogging platform to a complete eCommerce solution.
 It is highly compatible and can smoothly adjust with everything which is given to it.
 WordPress was initially tailored around content which is published free of cost.
-You can publish blogs, videos, pictures etc. for free.
-The eCommerce business sites are different from blogs as they usually have a paywall which has to be crossed before any sale is materialized.
+You can publish free blogs, videos, pictures etc. The eCommerce business sites are different from blogs as they usually have a paywall which has to be crossed before any sale is materialized.
 There is an enhanced need for security as the site has to deal with highly critical customer data.
 Additionally, it also has to handle various orders and process them further.
 They also have to ensure that nothing falls in between.
 Thus, there is a huge difference between a regular eCommerce platform and other standard publishing platforms.

 Primary Differences between WordPress and Shopify

 - Shopify and WordPress one can say that Shopify is an online tool while WordPress is a stand-alone software which you have to install yourself.

 - In Shopify, all you have to do is to sign up and then create an account for your business which will direct you to a quick setup.
 Thus, your eCommerce site will be all set and running.
 Shopify also offers robust support which just means that if you face any issue, you can directly contact the support team who will later handle the same.